Visyond/website-hugo/site/content/_index.md

     - learnMore:
       descr: >-
-        Numbers and visualizations are linked to the central spreadsheet, maintaining their connection to the original calculation and automatically updating based on changes in the base model or scenarios, requiring minimal manual maintenance.
+        Visualizations are connected to the central spreadsheet's data and formulas, allowing people to query the model and stay up to date with the latest changes in the model or scenarios.
       video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
-      title: Preserve the ‘value-formula’ connection
+      title: Keep the ‘value-formula’ connection

     - learnMore:
       descr: >-
-        Multiple people can safely query the model simultaneously without interfering with each other or changing the central spreadsheet.
-Each stakeholder has a personalized view of visualizations, tailored to their needs.
+        Adapt visualizations to your teammates’ needs and empower them to get insights from the central model without collaboration chaos or interfering with each other.
       video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
       title: Personalize insights

     blockTitle: 'Reduce time-to-insights'
     blockDesc: >-
-      Establish a visualization layer for your team to ask the central model ‘what-if’ questions, analyze scenarios and risks — and share interactive insights in minutes.
+      Establish a visualization layer for your team to ask the central model ‘what-if’ questions, analyze scenarios and risks, and share interactive insights in minutes.

   - block:
     - learnMore:
       descr: >-
-        Make models easier to understand and maintain; identify errors, data anomalies, and logical inconsistencies; track changes and data sources; and automatically document the model as people contribute to it.
+        Make spreadsheets easier to understand and maintain.
+Identify errors, data anomalies, and logical inconsistencies.
+Track changes and data sources.
+Automatically document the model as people work on it.
       video: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
       videoPoster: /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.mp4
-      title: Audit model architecture and data
+      title: Audit spreadsheets

     - learnMore:
       descr: >-
-        Share only specific parts of the model that are necessary for the job, and minimize the risk of exposing sensitive information or proprietary modeling logic.
+        Share with people only what they need to see, manage access permissions, and protect sensitive information or proprietary modeling logic.
       video: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
       videoPoster: /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
-      title: Reduce security threats
+      title: Manage access

     - learnMore:
       descr: >-
-        Ensure that data won’t be accidentally lost, corrupted or overwritten while you and your team test scenarios, analyze decision metrics or query the model through interactive dashboards.
+        Ensure that information won't be lost or corrupted while you and your team contribute data, test scenarios, analyze decision metrics, or query the model through interactive dashboards.
       video: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
       videoPoster: /video/Track What Is Happening in Your Projects - Visyond.mp4
-      title: Ensure integrity of data
+      title: Control data

     blockTitle: 'Reduce error probability and security risks'
     blockDesc: >-
-      Improve the accuracy of data, and make better decisions, faster.
-Reduce the risk of errors and minimize the probability of exposing sensitive information when sharing the model and insights.
+      Improve data accuracy, reduce the risk of errors, protect sensitive information, and make better decisions, faster.